 Value added content serves as a bridge between your audience’s needs and your solutions.
 You aren’t giving away what you do – rather you are giving away content that helps lead your audience to what you do.

-For Rystedt Creative, an online creative firm, this post is another example of value added content.
+For R Creative, a marketing and tech agency, this post is another example of value added content.

-Value added content will keep your website fresh, give you plenty of content to share on social media, and convert website visitors into subscribers and customers.
+Value added content will keep your website fresh, give you plenty of content to share on social media, give search engines more to index, and convert website visitors into leads and sales.

 Here are five of the most common – and most effective – types of value added content: